Don Isidro (1939): Wartime operations

-As the ship was making that attempt the Japanese began landing on Sumatra 14 February, Singapore surrendered on the 15th, evacuation of forces from Sumatra to Java was completed, Bali is taken and Java is isolated on the 17th.
-Of note for Don Isidro's fate, the allied convoy headed to Timor escorted by the USS Houston (CA-30) is recalled to Darwin on the 18th.
+As the ship was making that attempt the Japanese began landing on Sumatra 14 February, Singapore surrendered on the 15th, evacuation of forces from Sumatra to Java was completed, Bali was taken and Java was isolated on the 17th.
+Of note for Don Isidro's fate, the Allied convoy headed to Timor escorted by the USS Houston (CA-30) is recalled to Darwin on the 18th.

 The run for the Torres Strait was going without incident until an unknown destroyer and freighter were spotted on the 17th headed in the opposite direction and then on 18 February Don Isidro was attacked twice by a Japanese bomber, though without damage.
 That attack was decisive in the captain's decision to turn toward the friendly port of Darwin.
 On the morning of the 19th seven Japanese fighters strafed the ship while she was about 25 miles north of Bathurst Island.
-This attack holed the ship, destroyed all life boats and rafts and wounded a number of crew and defenders.
-In early afternoon, at about 1:30 (1330) the ship was again attacked by a single bomber and again escaped bomb damage.
+This attack holed the ship, destroyed all lifeboats and rafts and wounded a number of crew and the army defense detachment.
+In the early afternoon, at about 1:30 (1330) the ship was again attacked by a single bomber and again escaped bomb damage.

 Loss

-Japanese planes returning to their carriers from the Darwin strike, where ships of the Timor convoy were then located, spotted Don Isidro with nine dive bombers, refueled and rearmed from Sōryū and Hiryū, returning with 250 kg for the final attack on the ship.
+Japanese planes returning to their carriers from the Darwin strike, where ships of the Timor convoy were then located, spotted Don Isidro, with nine dive bombers, refueled and rearmed from Sōryū and Hiryū, returning with 250 kg for the final attack on the ship.

-The result was that shortly after the ineffective single bomber's attack the ship, with no life boats or rafts as a result of the earlier fighter attack, was hit heavily damaged and set in flames.
-The captain attempted to beach her but was unsuccessful in reaching the island as the engines failed with the ship about three miles offshore.
+The result was that shortly after the ineffective single bomber's attack the ship, with no lifeboats or rafts as a result of the earlier fighter attack, was hit, heavily damaged and set in flames.
+The captain attempted to beach her but was unsuccessful in reaching Bathurst Island as the engines failed with the ship about three miles offshore.
 The attacks continued and survivors jumped overboard in an attempt to swim to the island, a process that took about ten hours.
 Those that reached the island arrived in scattered groups, assembled and began searching for others.
-They found four dead and that many were missing.
+They found four dead and established that many were missing.
 In the mid-morning of 20 February H.M.A.S.
 Warrnambool, having rescued some of the missing crew, picked up the main body of survivors.
-Warrnambool, with survivors aboard approached the still burning Don Isidro searching for the missing Chief Engineer and Chief Electrician reported to be still aboard and badly burnt and wounded.
+Warrnambool, with survivors aboard, approached the still burning Don Isidro searching for the missing Chief Engineer and Chief Electrician who were reported to be still aboard and badly burnt and wounded.
 The ship's deck was already under water and no survivors were found.
-The survivors aboard Warrnambool reached Darwin about midnight where they were treated overnight at hospital.
+The survivors aboard Warrnambool reached Darwin about midnight where they were treated overnight at a hospital.
 Then they were billeted at the camp of the 147th Field Artillery awaiting orders.

 Eleven of the sixty-seven crew had been killed and many wounded.

 The killed or missing crew members were: